aparna0612/Rick-And-Morti-App/README.md

 ## Technologies Used

-- _Express.js_: Backend server framework for handling HTTP requests and WebSocket connections.
+- _Express.js_ : Backend server framework for handling HTTP requests and WebSocket connections.
-- _React_: Frontend library for building the user interface and managing application state.
+- _React_ : Frontend library for building the user interface and managing application state.
-- _Node.js_: Runtime environment for executing JavaScript code on the server-side.
+- _Node.js_ : Runtime environment for executing JavaScript code on the server-side.
-- _
+- _Tailwind CSS_ : Tailwind CSS for quick, consistent styling and responsive design with extensive utility classes.

 ## Prerequisites